GPUOpen-Tools/gpu_performance_api/README.md

 * Setting the GPU clock mode is not working correctly for <b>Radeon 5700 Series GPUs</b>, potentially leading to some inconsistencies in counter values from one run to the next.

 ### DirectX11 Performance Counter Accuracy For Select Counters and GPUs
-The following performance counter values may not be accurate for DirectX 11 applications running on a Radeon 5700, and 6000 Series GPU.
+The following performance counter values may not be accurate for DirectX 11 applications running on a Radeon 5700, and 6000 Series GPUs:
 * VALUInstCount, SALUInstCount, VALUBusy, SALUBusy for all shader stages: These values should be representative of performance, but may not be 100% accurate.
 * Most of the ComputeShader counters (all except the MemUnit and WriteUnit counters): These values should be representative of performance, but may not be 100% accurate.

+### OpenCL Performance Counter Accuracy For Radeon 6000 Series GPUs
+The following performance counter values may not be accurate for OpenCL applications running on Radeon 6000 Series GPUs:
+* Wavefronts, VALUInsts, SALUInsts, SALUBusy, VALUUtilization: These values should be representative of performance, but may not be 100% accurate.

-### OpenGL Performance Counter Accuracy For Radeon 7500
+### OpenGL Performance Counter Accuracy For Radeon 5700 Series GPUs
-The following performance counter values may not be accurate for OpenGL applications running on a Radeon 5700 Series GPU.
+The following performance counter values may not be accurate for OpenGL applications running on a Radeon 5700 Series GPUs:
 * Most of the ComputeShader counters (all except the MemUnit and WriteUnit counters): These values should be representative of performance, but may not be 100% accurate.

 ### Variability in Deterministic Counters For Select GPUs